coliasgroup/microkit_sdf_gen/README.md

 This repository currently holds various programs to help with automating the process of creating seL4 Microkit systems.

-**Status**

-The code you see here is all highly experimental, with merely the *potential* that it will be offered to users as a solution to their problems.
-One important note however is that the experimentation will continue to happen in this repository until we are satisfied with the solution(s).
-It is at that point that we can start discussing whether to make these tools part of the official Microkit project or keep them as separate.
-It is not clear what will happen at this stage as it is too early to say anything.

 ## Problem

 In order to remain simple, the seL4 Microkit (intentionally) does not provide one-size-fits-all